 The Real Glory Leucanthemum from the Southern Living Plant Collection brings brilliant, luminous hues into your summer landscape, year after year after year!
-Leucanthemums, also known as Shasta Daisies, earned their spot in gardens decades ago and the Real Glory continues this tradition.
+Leucanthemums, also known as Shasta Daisies, earned their spot in gardens decades ago, and the Real Glory continues this tradition.
 Watch as it sends up stunning Gerber Daisy-like blooms with weeping white petals and frilly golden pom-pom centers.
-Furthermore, this variety has a longer bloom period than traditional Shasta Daisies!
+Furthermore, this variety has a more extended bloom period than traditional Shasta Daisies!
 It begins blooming in early summer and reblooms into fall.

-The foliage on the Real Glory Leucanthemum is a fresh dark green with a light gloss.
+The foliage on the Real Glory Leucanthemum is fresh dark green with a light gloss.
 Each leaf is elongated and gently serrated on the edges.
 Consequently, this foliage provides a fantastic backdrop for the brightly colored flowers.

 This is an easy-care plant that proves itself to be reliably hardy once established.

-Fans of cut-flowers are sure to enjoy this perennial!
+Fans of cut flowers are sure to enjoy this perennial!
 Its blooms can last up to two weeks when kept in a vase.
 Additionally, pollinators are sure to enjoy visiting this heavy bloomer.

 At maturity, this variety stretches about 2-3 feet high and wide, including bloom height.